 “The general consensus amongst dermatologists is to start using retinol products in your mid-to-late 20s,” says UK-based aesthetic practitioner Dr. Nima Mahmoodi.
 From evening out skin tone and texture to boosting radiance and preventing blemishes, it is a real multitasker that can suit all skin types.

-And even though everyone’s complexion ages differently — some may need it earlier, others later — if you are dealing with breakouts, pigmentation from UV rays or age spots, fine lines from collagen breakdown or dullness, you could do much worse than adding retinol to your regimen.
+And even though everyone’s complexion ages differently — some may need it earlier, others later — if you are dealing with breakouts, pigmentation from UV rays or age spots, fine lines from collagen breakdown or dullness, everyone can benefit from adding retinol to their skincare routine.

 How does retinol work?